Keeping in Touch in Singapore

 Censorship in Singapore

-The Media Development Authority (MDA) regulates and ensures local print media, radio, television and Internet adheres to the law.
+The Media Development Authority (MDA) regulates and ensures local print media, radio, television and internet adhere to the law.
 A number of websites are blocked, and when this is the case visitors are usually greeted by an MDA message alerting them that the site is forbidden.
 Although the MDA does monitor foreign content, expats shouldn't have any problem accessing international news sites and social media.

 Postal services in Singapore